The University of California San Francisco continues to surprise with new ads of the results on the investigational drug.

 In the new studio, published at the beginning of December in the open access journal eLife, researchers showed another striking result of ISRIB.
 The drug led to a rapid restoration of juvenile cognitive abilities in aged mice.
 A regression of cognitive decline accompanied by rejuvenation of the brain and immune cells that could help explain the improvements in brain function.

-ISRIB shows that the brain can "go back"
+ISRIB shows the brain can 'go backwards'

 What is the next step for the investigational drug?